aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 - **Can I change the date range at runtime?** Absolutely – just modify the `SimpleDateFormat` strings.
 - **Is a license mandatory for production?** Yes, a valid Aspose.Email license is required for commercial use.

-## What Is “build exchange query java”?
+## What Is “build exchange query java”

 `build exchange query java` is the process of creating an `ExchangeQueryBuilder` instance, configuring its criteria (such as date ranges, subject, or organizer), and then executing that query against an Exchange mailbox.
 The builder abstracts the complex SOAP requests behind a fluent Java API, making it simple to **retrieve exchange calendar events** without writing raw XML.

-## Why Use Aspose.Email for Java?
+## Why use Aspose.Email for java?

 Aspose.Email for Java provides **comprehensive EWS support for over 50+ operations**, including appointments, contacts, tasks, and more.
 It works directly with the Exchange server—no Outlook installation required—delivering **up to 3× faster data retrieval** compared with manual EWS calls, while using less than 150 MB of heap memory for typical queries.
 The library’s extensive documentation makes it an ideal **aspose email java tutorial** for developers seeking a reliable, high‑performance solution.